Allan Rock

-Rock joined the University of Ottawa Faculty of Law in 2018, where he is currently a full professor specializing in subjects related to international law (notably international humanitarian law).
+Rock joined the University of Ottawa Faculty of Law in 2018, where he is served as a full professor specializing in subjects related to international law (notably international humanitarian law).
+He also taught Public and Constitutional Law.
+He retired from teaching in 2023.

+Rock is a member of the World Refugee and Migration Council and is chair of the Board of Directors of Security Council Report.

 Early life

 Allan Rock was born to James Thomas Rock and Anne (née Torley) Rock in Ottawa, where he was raised and educated through secondary school.
 He received a B.A. in 1968 and an LL.B. in 1971 at the University of Ottawa, and he began a 20-year career as a trial lawyer where he specialized in civil, commercial, and administrative litigation.
+He practised with the Toronto firm then called Fasken and Calvin, later the international firm Fasken.

 Rock served as president of the Student Federation of the University of Ottawa (SFUO) for the 1969-70 year.
 He had previously served on the executive of the Arts students association and briefly as SFUO External Commissioner.

-In June 1969, Rock met John Lennon during the latter’s famous "bed-in" in Montreal, and invited him to Ottawa to attend a "peace conference”, which he accepted.
-Following a press conference in Ottawa, Rock drove Lennon and wife Yoko Ono around the city in Rock’s modest Volkswagen.
-At Lennon’s request, they went to Prime Minister Pierre Trudeau’s official residence at 24 Sussex Drive; however, Trudeau was not home, so the legendary Beatle wrote a note on the spot and left it at the door.
+In June 1969, Rock met John Lennon during the Lennon's "bed-in" in Montreal; Lennon accepted Rock's invitation to attend a "peace conference” in Ottawa.
+Following the conference in Ottawa, Rock drove Lennon and wife Yoko Ono around the city in Rock's modest Volkswagen.
+At Lennon's request, they went to Prime Minister Pierre Trudeau’s official residence at 24 Sussex Drive; however, Trudeau was not home, so Lennon wrote a note on the spot and left it at the door.
 Six months later, Lennon returned to Ottawa and finally met Trudeau.

 On graduation from law school, Rock joined Fasken & Calvin, a noted Bay Street law firm in Toronto, where he worked in the litigation department with Walter Williston, Ron Rolls, and Bill Graham.
 He rose to become partner.
-Rock and Rolls co-taught the civil procedure section of the Bar Admission course (bringing a frown to many young lawyer's face).
+Rock and Rolls co-taught the civil procedure section of the Bar Admission course (bringing a smile to many young lawyer's face).
+Rock was appointed Queen's Counsel in 1985.

-Rock became the 52nd Treasurer of the Law Society of Upper Canada, serving from 1992 until 1993.
+Rock served 10 years as a Bencher (governor) of Ontario's Law Society, being elected by members of the profession in the elections of 1983, 1987 and 1991.
+He was acclaimed by his peers as the 52nd Treasurer of the Law Society of Upper Canada, serving from 1992 until 1993.